owncast/owncast/README.md

 ## About The Project

 <!-- <img src="https://placeimg.com/640/480/tech"> -->

+### This is a work in progress.
+The web UI is being worked on and functionality is still being tested and iterated on.
+Feel free to test and give feedback, but it's not ready for production.

 In 2020 the world changed when everyone become stuck in their homes, looking for creative outlets to share their art, skills and themselves from inside their bedroom.